ivensdenner/task-manager-node-server/README.md

-# task-manager-node-server
+# Task Manager Node Server

-A task manager server for Node.js.
+A task manager server for Node.JS.

 Written for study purposes only.

+Based on the challenge described [here](https://efficient-sloth-d85.notion.site/Desafio-01-2d48608f47644519a408b438b52d913f)